Skip to content

 What Happens During Discovery?

-A good discovery phase (2–4 weeks) covers:
+A solid discovery phase (2–4 weeks) covers:

 Customisation audit.
 If you’re migrating from on-prem, classify every customisation: still needed, replaceable by platform capability, or obsolete.
 We typically find 25–35% are removable.
+That’s a lot of code you don’t have to migrate.

 How Should the Build Phase Work?

 Sprint 1: Data models and core configuration.
 Custom types, product catalogue structure, pricing rules, promotion engine setup.
-The goal is a working catalogue on staging by the end of week 2–3.
+The goal is a working catalogue on staging by end of week 2–3.

 Sprint 4+: Business logic and edge cases.
 Complex pricing (customer-specific, volume-based), multi-warehouse inventory, B2B features (approval workflows, purchase limits, buyer hierarchies).